 As with other types of IRAs, you can establish a limited liability company (LLC) with your self-directed Roth IRA.
 Using this LLC, you can invest in a contract vehicle that allows the buyer to buy or sell any asset at a specified price by a certain date.
 These contract vehicles are known as “options”.
 Like a stock, an option is considered to be a security.
 However, it is also a binding contract, complete with terms and properties.
 If you use your self-directed Roth IRA LLC to invest in options, you are in luck.
 The IRS excludes most of these transactions from the UBTI.

 Finding the right retirement account can be confusing.
 There are many different types of accounts you can pick from.
-Consulting with a reputable firm, like IRA Business Trust, can help you.
+Consulting with a reputable firm, like Royal Legal Solutions, can help you.
 A self-directed Roth IRA is a great way to diversify your investment portfolio.
 Best yet, because you used post-tax dollars to fund this type of account, your gains and interests are tax-free!
 If you would like to find out more about retirement accounts, contact us today.